cstepper/dotfiles/README.md

 #### Update

 According to the recommendations at [Happy Git with R](https://happygitwithr.com/credential-caching.html#turn-on-the-credential-helper), the preferred setting for ```credential.helper``` is now ```manager```, which configures Git to use Git Credential Manager for Windows, which ships with Git for Windows.
-This may already be configured, but this command sets it explicitly:
+It may already be configured, but this command sets it explicitly:

 ```bash
 git config --global credential.helper manager